widdix/parameter-store-cloudformation-codepipeline/README.md

 # Configure your CloudFormation managed infrastructure with Parameter Store and CodePipeline

-Code for my blog post: TODO link to blog post
+Code for my blog post: [Configure your CloudFormation managed infrastructure with Parameter Store and CodePipeline](https://cloudonaut.io/configure-your-cloudformation-managed-infrastructure-with-parameter-store-and-codepipeline/)

 ## Setup instructions